Amos47/2400/Chapter 1.md

 1. accurate and timely,
 2. specific and organized for a purpose,
 3. presented within a context that gives it meaning and relevance, and
-4. can lead to an increase in understanding and decrease in uncertainty.
+4. can lead to an increase in understanding and decrease in uncertainty."

 Information is valuable because it can affect behavior, a decision, or an outcome.
 For example, if a manager is told his/her company's net profit decreased in the past month, he/she may use this information as a reason to cut financial spending for the next month.
 A piece of information is considered valueless if, after receiving it, things remain unchanged.
 For a technical definition of information see information theory."